The Stand: Plot

-The group share a common dream in which they see a centenarian woman living in Hemingford Home, Nebraska.
+The group shares a common dream of a 108-year-old woman living in Hemingford Home, Nebraska.
 The woman, Abagail Freemantle – better known as "Mother Abagail" – becomes the group's spiritual leader.
-Upon arriving in Nebraska and meeting Abigail, "Joe" begins to speak and introduces himself as Leo Rockway, upsetting Nadine whom Mother Abigail internally deems to have a dark presence inside of her.
-Mother Abigail guides the group to Boulder, Colorado, to which other survivors are attracted by her telepathic appeals.
+Upon arriving in Nebraska and meeting Abagail, "Joe" introduces himself as Leo Rockway, which upsets Nadine, whom Mother Abagail deems to have a dark presence within her.
+Mother Abagail guides the group to Boulder, Colorado, where other survivors are drawn by her telepathic appeals.
 New additions to the group include Nick Andros, a deaf-mute deputy from Shoyo, Arkansas; Tom Cullen, a kind-hearted, intellectually disabled man from May, Oklahoma; and Ralph Brentner, a good-natured farmer from Oklahoma.
 The group attempts to build a new society.
-They call their land the "Free Zone", organize funeral brigades and restore electricity.
+They call their land the "Free Zone", organize funeral brigades, and restore electricity.

 Meanwhile, in Las Vegas, Randall Flagg, the "dark man", who possesses supernatural abilities, creates his own society from people called by his visions.
 The people worship Flagg as a messiah and joyfully submit to his fascist dictatorship, in which undesirables are crucified.
 Flagg rescues spree killer Lloyd Henreid from prison and makes him his lieutenant.
 A pyromaniac nicknamed "The Trashcan Man", after destroying oil tanks in Gary, Indiana and meeting a power-hungry madman named "The Kid", joins Flagg's group and becomes a weapons specialist.
 Flagg prepares for war with Boulder.

-Mother Abagail, believing she has been too prideful watching the Zone grow in size, goes into self-imposed exile.
-During her absence, the Free Zone's leadership committee decides to secretly send three people to Flagg's territory to act as spies--Dayna Jurgens, a woman who had been rescued by a group of men; Judge Ferris, a former judge from Illinois; and Tom Cullen.
+Mother Abagail, believing she has been too prideful in watching the Zone grow, goes into self-imposed exile.
+During her absence, the Free Zone's leadership committee secretly sends three people to Flagg's territory to act as spies: Dayna Jurgens, a woman rescued by a group of former soldiers kidnapping women; Judge Farris, a retired judge from Illinois; and Tom Cullen.
 Harold and Nadine, who have both been tempted by Flagg through their dreams, stage an attack on the committee with a bomb.
 The explosion kills several people, including Nick, but most of the committee members avoid the explosion thanks to Mother Abagail's return.
-Before dying of exhaustion, Mother Abagail reports God's will – Stuart, Glen, Larry and Ralph must go to Las Vegas and destroy Flagg.
+Before dying of exhaustion, Mother Abagail reports God's will: Stuart, Glen, Larry, and Ralph must go to Las Vegas and destroy Flagg.